top of page

 Matching the Hatch: A Practical Example

 Imagine fishing a mountain stream in late spring.
 You notice trout rising but refusing your standard dry fly.
-You take a closer look and see small mayfly nymphs drifting in the current and a few struggling to break through the surface.
+A closer look reveals small mayfly nymphs drifting in the current and a few struggling to break through the surface.
 The hatch hasn’t peaked yet.

 Seasonal Patterns and Hatch Timing

-Different insects emerge at different times of year.
-Knowing seasonal hatch patterns helps you anticipate what bugs are active and what life stages are most important.
+Different insects emerge at different times of the year.
+Knowing seasonal hatch patterns helps you anticipate what bugs are active and which life stages are most important.

 • Spring: Major mayfly and stonefly hatches.
 Nymphs and emergers dominate.